Copyright Policies and Procedures

 Meet the New AAAAI Website and Social Media Medical Editors

-After almost nine years as the AAAAI Website and Social Media Medical Editor, Thanai Pongdee, MD, FAAAAI, will be ending his term on December 31, 2017.
+After almost nine years as the AAAAI Website and Social Media Medical Editor, Thanai Pongdee, MD, FAAAAI, ended his term on December 31, 2017.
 The AAAAI is extremely grateful for his leadership and expertise in moving our technology and social media strategies forward during his years of service.

-Starting January 1, Andrew D. Moore, MD, FAAAAI, will take over as the Website Medical Editor and David R. Stukus, MD, FAAAAI, will take over as the Social Media Medical Editor.
-The position has been divided into two roles because of the growing need for technology and social media.
+On January 1, Andrew D. Moore, MD, FAAAAI, took over as the Website Medical Editor and David R. Stukus, MD, FAAAAI, took over as the Social Media Medical Editor.
+The position was divided into two roles because of the growing need for technology and social media.
 Each of them bring a wide range of experience that will help the AAAAI continue to grow in both areas.

 Moore obtained his medical degree from McGill University in Montreal, Canada.
 He completed his residency in internal medicine followed by a fellowship in clinical immunology and allergy at the Montreal General Hospital.
 He has worked as an allergist in private practice in Montreal and as a Clinical Teaching Professor and researcher for the University of Sherbrooke.
 He currently works as an allergist/immunologist for Ear, Nose, and Throat and Allergy/Asthma Care, a member of Johns Hopkins Regional Physicians in the Washington, DC-Baltimore corridor.